LwandoMadebe/LwandoMadebe/README.md

 # Software Development
-I'm currently doing my Informatics(Information Systems) honours at Stellenbosch University and I'm a reliable a person who is interested in Software Development and Information Security and I have built interesting projects to enhance my skills below.
-I'm really good at understanding programming, designing, analyzing and coming up with solutions.
-I'm also comfortable using lots different tools and languages to build more projects.
-I'm great working with others to achieve a common goal for the best of the company.
+I am currently pursuing my Informatics (Information Systems) Honours at Stellenbosch University.
+I am a reliable individual with a strong interest in Software Development and Information Security.
+I have built several projects to enhance my skills, as listed below.
+I excel in programming, design, analysis, and problem-solving.
+I am also comfortable using various tools and languages to develop more projects.
+Additionally, I work well with others to achieve common goals that benefit the company.

 # languages and tools
 Here are some languages and tools that I have experience with.